laurapm/eco-smart-pot/database/README.md

 are, in most cases, mandatory - and therefore, [horizontal scaling](https://www.techopedia.com/definition/7594/horizontal-scaling) is best.
-- The flexibility brough by a NoSQL solution allows for a faster development:
+- The flexibility brought by a NoSQL solution allows for a faster development:
   - Model does not need to be as detailed, it admits fast adaptation of data and model through the different development phases of the project.
   - Allows different data types even for same field, so data types do not need to be specified in advanced.
-  - Those data types can be redifined, without the need of changing the whole schema or the information already stored in the database.
+  - Those data types can be redefined, without the need of changing the whole schema or the information already stored in the database.
-- Also, having so much data coming from so many different devices all at ones means that, probably, data consistency is not one of the main pillars of the application - it might be more important to be able to use that information (despite outdated) to use analytic queries, predict behaviours, etc. Once again, NoSQL is more suited for this task.
+- Also, having so much data coming from so many different devices all at ones means that, probably, data consistency is not one of the main pillars of the application - it might be more important to be able to use that information (despite outdated) to use analytic queries, predict behaviors, etc. Once again, NoSQL is more suited for this task.

 # Servers Setup